Megha-Bose/Disease-NER/README.md

 - Splitting medical text in each file into sentences.
 - Tokenizing the sentences into words/tokens.
 - Calculating IOB tags for the tokens for named entity recognition (NER) task.

+## NER Task
+Two Types of Models are built:
+- The entire clinical case is given as input
+- Sentence based Tokenization

+The basic model used is : https://huggingface.co/d4data/biomedical-ner-all

+Disease mentions identification is built as a Token classification problem